 J.D.
-Palmer, author of The Meek and The Monster, talks about publishing his books and how marketing is like throwing pebbles into a pond.
+Palmer, our editorial assistant and the author of The Meek and The Monster, talks about publishing his books and how marketing is like throwing pebbles into a pond.
 "You have to keep moving."

 There was no way I could publish a book.
 To me, authors were always a bit older.
 With frazzled hair and glasses and frumpy clothes, a blended-together version of a professor and a hermit.
 This was always the image I had, for both women and men, whenever there wasn’t an image on the book jacket to prove me right.

 So when I sat down to start my first novel, I didn’t take myself too seriously.
 I only had a few gray hairs (at the time), I didn’t wear glasses (at the time), and I dressed—well, okay, I had that part down pat.